orchid00/git_for_humans/006_atom.md

 - play making changes
 - configure your atom to your GitHub
 - push your changes online

-However, feel free to use the time to integrate Git to your existing editor, more relevant to your language.

 *This is the end of the workshop*